rahil627/willowolf/README.md

 in the future, when GitHub Pages isn't enough, change the DNS of the domains form using BasicDNS to my web server's DNS (Namecheap) which can be altered through cPanel.
 Change the `A records` back to my web host's servers, 'n build 'n deploy from my local computer (or set-up some similar way to auto-build upon git changes from my web server?).

 todo:
+the old project names (ega, fga, nga) are used for the folder names
+  - this doesnt change anything for the web-site though
-change name in all writings
+  - can't rename files in the web ui, need to use a local git repo and terminal? change name in all writings
-the current image for this repo is kinda creepy...

 other:
 https://stackoverflow.com/questions/13051428/how-to-display-images-in-markdown-files-on-github